SharePoint/sp-dev-docs/docs/spfx/building-search-extensions.md

 ## Deployment of your extension

-Deployment is a two-step process by default for the **Search Query Modifier** at least during the preview:
+Deployment is a two-step process by default for the **Search Query Modifier**:

 1. Deploy solution to SharePoint App Catalog
-1. Install solution to the site collection where you want to use the extension
+2. Install solution to the site collection where you want to use the extension
-1. Create a custom search results page and configure it to be used in the site collection
+3. Create a custom search results page and configure it to be used in the site collection

 You can configure custom search results page for a site collection from the site settings by clicking **Search Settings** and then enabling the custom search experience option.